 Getting Help for a Benzodiazepine Addiction

-It is important to note that if you believe you are addicted to benzodiazepines, you should not abruptly stop using them on your own, as doing so could be dangerous and even life-threatening.
+Remember, if you believe you are addicted to benzodiazepines, do not abruptly stop using them on your own, as doing so could be dangerous and even life-threatening.
 Contact a doctor, addiction treatment center, or inpatient hospital for help if you are experiencing signs of benzodiazepine withdrawal.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS